Skip to content

 System sizing

-• Heat pump capacity: Based on property heat loss plus hot water demand, rounded to nearest common unit size
+• Heat pump capacity: Based on property heat loss plus hot water demand, rounded up to the nearest 2 kW unit size

-• Ground extraction: The heat pump extracts heat from the ground equal to output minus electrical input (output x (1 - 1/COP))
+• Ground extraction: The heat pump extracts heat from the ground equal to output minus electrical input (output × (1 − 1/COP))

-• COP estimation: Based on loop type, ground conditions, and required flow temperature
+• COP estimation: An indicative figure based on loop type and required flow temperature — confirm the MCS SCOP against the heat-pump datasheet

 Cost comparison